All Episodes

 I'm calling because I'm an election judge of Minnesota.

-I don't know that I want to say exactly where but close to Minneapolis.
+I don't know that I want to say exactly where, but close to Minneapolis.

-And um I'm going through training.
+And I'm going through training.

-And while I was going through my first round of training, I said, now um I'm working from six in the morning until close, and let's say somebody comes in at 7 30 in the morning and they vote.
+And while I was going through my first round of training, I said, no, I'm working from 6 in the morning into a close.

-I recognize them from the morning, and they have a different name and address.
+And they have a different name and address.

 Do I challenge that or let them vote?